ENCCS/OpenACC-CUDA-intermediate/content/index.rst

 These course materials are developed for those who have the understanding of fundamentals of OpenACC and CUDA and would like to expand their knowledge.
 The course consists of lectures, type-along and hands-on sessions.

+The lectures will present the OpenACC framework with three key steps namely analysis, parallelization, and Optimization, in porting to high performance accelerated codes.
 CUDA lectures cover two main topics: how to optimize computational kernels for effitient execution on GPU hardware and how to explore the task-based parallelizm using streams and events.
 We will also briefly go through profiling tools that can help one to identify the computational bottleneck of the programm.